 Aside from what I stated earlier about New Year traditions of cleaning up and buying lucky bags, they have a lot more such as The Coming of Age Day which is celebrated every second Monday of January.
 Its purpose is to officially celebrate everyone who turned 20 (the legal age in Japan).

 Another famous (yet ridiculous) tradition in Japan is to have KFC chicken for Christmas.
-Since Japanese people are mostly Buddhist, Shintoist or both, they are not supposed to have Christmas celebration — but due to commercialism, they are actually celebrating it now.
+Since Japanese people are mostly Buddhist, Shintoist, or both, they are not supposed to have a Christmas celebration — but due to commercialism, they are actually celebrating it now.
 Though… it’s mostly for couples dating (like how we usually celebrate Valentine’s Day).

 » Top Japan Tours «

 • • •

 If you’re from Japan or an ‘expat’ in Japan like Kaila and Ashley, do you agree with these Japan facts that they wrote about?
 Maybe you have something to add, too?